-The best visible organ of mosquito mouth parts is the proboscis, which consists from multiple other mouth parts that can only be seen with a microscope.
-Just by looking at the trunk of a mosquito you might think that whole trunk is a single, rigid organ that punctures our skin like a needle and goes directly to our blood vessel and sucks blood out of it trough the same trunk.
-But actually the inside of the proboscis is much more complex, and contains other mouth parts that female mosquito use to access our blood.
-One thing to note is that only female mosquitoes have proboscis to bite skin.
+The most visible organ in the mosquito mouth is the proboscis.
+This consists of multiple parts that can only be seen with a microscope.
+By looking at just the trunk of a mosquito, you might think that this is a single, rigid organ that punctures our skin like a needle, going directly to our blood vessels extracting our blood.
+But the proboscis is much more complex and contains other parts that female mosquitoes use to access our blood.

-Labium is a part of proboscis that covers other mouth parts of a mosquito inside a sheath.
-The labium is not used for puncturing the skin or sucking blood, and does not even go into the skin.
-When a mosquito lands on the skin, it uses labium to touch the surface of the skin, so other mouth parts can be inserted into the skin.
-Inside of the labium there are such mouth parts – 2 mandibles, 2 maxillae, 1 hypopharynx and 1 labrum.
+The labium is the part of the proboscis that covers other mouthparts like a sheath.
+But the labium is not used for puncturing the skin or sucking blood.
+In fact, it doesn’t even go into the skin.
+When a mosquito lands on the skin, it uses the labium to touch the surface of the skin so it can insert the other mouthparts into the skin.
+Inside the labium are two mandibles, two maxillae, one hypopharynx, and one labrum.

 Mandibles and Maxillae

-Both pairs of mandibles and maxillae are used to pierce the skin.
-Mandibles have pointed ends and goes deeper into the skin.
-Maxillae have flat ends, but they have teeth on the sides that grips to the flash and helps to move other parts deeper inside of the flesh.
+Female mosquitoes use both pairs of mandibles and maxillae to pierce the skin.
+The mandibles have pointed ends and go deep into the skin.
+Maxillae, on the other hand, have flat ends.
+The teeth they have on the sides grip the flesh, helping the other parts move deeper inside the flesh.

 Hypopharynx and Labrum

-After mosquito has finished pumping your blood, the saliva still remains into the area mosquito has bitten and substances from the saliva will cause your body to produce an immune response that causes the swelling and itching feeling around the area.
-Once the immune system has got rid of substances from saliva, the swelling and the itching of bitten area goes away.
+After the mosquito leaves, its saliva remains in your body.
+This is what causes your body to have an immune response that results in swelling and itching around the bite area.
+Once the immune system gets rid of the substances from the mosquito’s saliva, the swelling and the itching will go away.